VeerITSolutions/AcadiCron/README.md

-Here’s a sample `README.md` for your AcadiCron project on GitHub.
-This template covers the basics of what should be included.
-Feel free to customize it according to your specific needs and additional details.

----

 # AcadiCron

 **AcadiCron** is a modern ERP (Enterprise Resource Planning) system designed to streamline and manage various academic processes.
 Built on the Laravel framework, AcadiCron offers a comprehensive suite of tools to manage academic institutions efficiently.